Particle-based methods in materials science

 Mathematics and computation have long played a central role in materials science, with efforts increasingly focused on the nanoscale.
 This workshop will bring together experts focusing on coarse-grained, particle-based methods for simulating the growth and evolution of materials that incorporate atomistic length scales.
 In recent years there has been extensive development in a diverse collection of such methods, including accelerated molecular dynamics, classical density functional theory, phase field crystal, kinetic Monte Carlo and quasicontinuum methods.
 Each of these methods attempts to incorporate the discrete nature of crystalline lattices and the defects and dislocations inherent in such systems on length and time scales much larger than atomic vibration times and length scales.
 These efforts are interdisciplinary, with individuals from mathematics, physics, chemistry and engineering working in these areas.
 There is a special challenge when trying to encourage interaction between researchers in different disciplines.
 One of the primary aims of this workshop is to overcome such barriers.
 To this end, speakers will give an accessible introduction to their approaches in addition to highlighting the cutting edge advances in their field.
 A specific goal of the meeting is that each participant will come away with knowledge of and an increased appreciation for work in these closely related specialties.

 This workshop has been co-funded by the ERC Starting Grant 335120 Multiscale Modelling of Crystalline Defects.

-Invitations will be issued by ICMS in April 2018.
+Invitations will be sent out by ICMS in March 2018.